verdarge/VerdStudio/README.md

 VERD Programming Language
 -------

 VERD is a high-level programming language designed to ease ERP development and database reporting.
 VERD is an abbreviation for “**Veri Tabanı Raporlama Dili**” in Turkish.
 “Veri Tabanı Raporlama Dili” in Turkish means “**Database Reporting Language**”.
-VERD programming language was developed by Verd Arge Yazılım corporation located in Konya,Türkiye.

 VERD language takes some features from **ABAP**, **C** and **HTML**.
 It was developed by using **C++** and **JavaScript** languages.